Fontvieille, Monaco: History

 The new area will include three to four new hotels, corporate businesses, shops and apartments for between 600 and 800 newcomers.

 Despite not being the highest-priced part of Monaco, flats are also very expensive.
-For example, a 65 m2 (700 ft²) one bedroom apartment with one bathroom and one car parking space was offered at €3,200,000 (about $3,514,000 US) in May 2015.
+For example, a 65 m2 (700 ft²) one bedroom apartment with one bathroom and one car parking space was offered at €3,200,000 in May 2015.